biocpp/biocpp-core/doc/core/write_a_view/index.md

 handles ranges as left-hand-side input to `operator|`.

 Our example adaptor type definition is rather simple, but for views/adaptors that take more parameters it gets quite complicated quickly.
-Therefore SeqAn provides some convenience templates for you:
+Therefore BioC++ provides some convenience templates for you:
 ```cpp
 // in our example, this is all you need:
 //                                      your view type goes here ↓